HDFGroup/hdf5/release_docs/README.md

 * Create the new HISTORY-\[VERSION 1\]-\[VERSION 2\].txt file
     * If there is an experimental HISTORY file, concatenate RELEASE.txt onto it and use that
     * Otherwise, start with RELEASE.txt
-    * Add the boilerplate like in the other HISTORY files
+    * Add the introduction boilerplate like in the other HISTORY files (TOC, etc.)
 * Delete any experimental HISTORY file
 * Clear out RELEASE.txt